By Michael Garber

 These code files explain and gather data from various publicly available sources.
 As spatial data can be more time consuming to gather, I don’t run these scripts every time.
 Instead, I have saved the relevant information to create aspatial zip-code-level look-up tables that are joined with the main effect-estimate data in data-mgmt-analyses-before-modeling-RD-as-outcome.R.

-• link-zctas-biome.R This code links Zip codes with biomes.
+• link-zctas-biome.R Link zip codes with biomes.

 RMarkdown documents to create tables